In this section

 information about fees for:

-an international student or a domestic student, you may be eligible for a range
+international student or a domestic student, you may be eligible for a range of

-of scholarships or grants.
-Please visit the University’s website
+scholarships or grants.
+Please visit the University’s website for further information.
+Specifically for our postgraduate courses in adolescent health

 Central Rotary Club offers a partial scholarship to a member of the